shaun-russell/expat-nlp/expat/README.md

 `pip install .`

-Once installed, run `NAME -h` or `NAME --help` in the terminal for usage instructions.
+Once installed, run `expat -h` or `expat --help` in the terminal for usage instructions.

 ## Usage
 This is what the help screen shows.